cfengine/documentation/reference/promise-types.markdown

 to this as a promisee elsewhere.

 A promise handle is like a \`goto' label.
 It allows you to refer to a promise as the promisee of `depends_on` client of another promise.
 Handles are essential for mapping dependencies and performing impact analyses.
-In Enterprise versions of CFEngine, promise handles can also be used in `outputs` promises, See [outputs in agent promises] (#outputs-in-agent-promises).

 Handles may consist of regular identifier characters.
-CFEngine automatically
-\`canonifies' the names of handles to conform to this standard.
+CFEngine automatically `canonifies' the names of handles to conform to this standard.

 **Example**: